brogalla/brogalla.github.io/content/project/trace-element-cycling/index.md

 ---
 title: Trace element cycling in the Arctic Ocean
-summary: Developed trace element ocean models to quantify the sources, sinks, and processes governing trace element distributions in the Canadian Arctic.
+summary: Developed trace element ocean models of manganese (Mn) and lead (Pb) to quantify the sources, sinks, and processes governing trace element distributions in the Canadian Arctic.
+Used simple 1D, more complex 3D, and lagrangian models to help inform and extend explanations of trace element observations.
 tags:
   - Arctic-Ocean
   - Model-observation